 Library databases can be used to find articles in journals, magazines, newspapers and books.
 Databases are provided for academic research by current authorized University at Buffalo UB faculty, students and staff only

-Access 150,000+ journals in electronic format.
+Access 150,000+ journals in physical and electronic format.
 You’ll find scholarly, professional and trade publications as well as popular magazines.

 To ensure that all UB students have access to course-related materials, instructors often place items on Course Reserve through the UB Libraries.
 Course Reserve items may include books, videos, textbooks, e-books, journal articles, book chapters, recordings and other materials.